Fact Sheet H1

 A parliamentary secretary is a member who assists a minister with their portfolio.
 However, unlike ministers, parliamentary secretaries cannot introduce government bills in the Legislative Assembly.

 The opposition is the largest non-government party in the Legislative Assembly.
-Sometimes the opposition consists of two non-government parties in coalition.
+Sometimes the opposition consists of two or more non-government parties in coalition.

 The opposition questions and scrutinises the government.
 If the current government loses power, the opposition is seen as the alternative government.
 This can happen after a general election, or if the government loses a vote of confidence in the Assembly.